mxs170018/4367.001_A1/README.md

 I don't think less edges means more precise, but if it does, it's worth noting that PTA has less edges than CHA for the example

 PART 3:
+File Deliverables: none

+I)
+Example.Jimple, the output of running testSootLogging.Java, seems to be in a simplified sort of machine language.
+More importantly, it shows where methods are called. for example "calling println()"

+II) yoooo, this is crazy.
+Why does this work though? i might develop some future projects in java8 so i can use jimple to see stuff like this.
+It's useful

+manuelsalad$ ls

+Animal.class	Cat.class	Example.class	Fish.class
+Animal.jimple	Cat.jimple	Example.jimple	Fish.jimple

+manuelsalad$ java Example

+calling selectAnimal
+calling println
+An animal will say something
+calling saySomething
+purr

+PART 4: